MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-data-warehouse-and-analytics-overview.md

  In addition to its base that is built on the System Center common platform, the Service Manager data warehouse has two other databases:

--   DWRepository—where the transformed data is stored and optimized for reporting purposes.
+-   DWRepository-where the transformed data is stored and optimized for reporting purposes.

--   DWDataMart—where the transformed data is loaded and where, ultimately, reports query from.
+-   DWDataMart-where the transformed data is loaded and where, ultimately, reports query from.

  The data warehouse was designed to: